Android 10: When Will My Phone Get the Update?

 - RealMe 3 Pro

 This list could go on and on, but we wanted to focus mostly on the bigger high-end brands, US models, and popular phones for the masses.
-That said, several other incredible devices like the Vivo NEX S, Razer Phone 2 or budget RealMe phones should see Android 10 later this year or early next year.
+That said, several other incredible devices like the Vivo NEX S, Razer Phone 2 or budget RealMe phones should see Android 10 in the next month or two if they didn’t get it already.

-Keep in mind that Android 10 is still pretty new, and we’ll start getting more information about release dates and beta programs as 2019 comes to a close.
-For now, enjoy Android 10 on your Pixel, Essential, or OnePlus phone, join betas if they’re available, or check back often to see if your device gets added to the list.
+For now, enjoy Android 10 on your Pixel, OnePlus, Samsung, Essential and select LG or Motorola phones and a few others, join betas if they’re available, or check back often to see if your device gets added to the list.
 If you are using Android 10, here’s a guide for any potential problems.
+Then, now that Google released the first Android 11 Developer Preview in February, expect an official Android 11 beta in early April for a few dozen phones.